Suboxone Addiction Treatment in Los Angeles, California

 Partial Hospitalization Program (PHP) & Intensive Outpatient Program (IOP)

-If you don’t require residential care for your Suboxone addiction or are transitioning from it, our PHP and IOP programs provide structured support while allowing you to continue aspects of your daily routine during Suboxone addiction treatment.
+When you don’t require residential care, or are transitioning from it, or are looking for a more elevated level of care than a weekly therapy session, our PHP and IOP programs offer structured support while allowing you to maintain certain aspects of your daily routine.

-Includes:
+PHP Includes:

 Monday through Friday

-IOP
+IOP Includes:

 This option works with your schedule, Monday through Friday

-What to Expect with Our PHP and IOP Programs
+What to expect with our PHP and IOP programs

-Individual Therapy
+Individual therapy

-Weekly sessions with a therapist to help you explore the underlying causes of your Suboxone addiction, identify your triggers, and develop coping strategies to last a lifetime.
+Weekly sessions with a therapist to help you explore the underlying causes of your condition, identify your triggers, and develop coping strategies to last a lifetime.

-Medication Management
+Medication management

-If necessary, our clinicians will prescribe and monitor medications to manage Suboxone addiction withdrawal symptoms and support recovery.
+If necessary, our clinicians will prescribe and monitor medications to manage your condition symptoms and support wellbeing.

-Case Management
+Case management

 Weekly case management meetings will help you to develop life skills, build healthy daily routines, and support reintegration into your daily life.

-Group Therapy
+Group therapy

-Daily group therapy sessions help you to build a supportive network of peers and explore therapeutic techniques like CBT, mindfulness, and relapse prevention.
+Daily group therapy sessions help you to build a supportive network of peers and explore therapeutic techniques like CBT, mindfulness and art therapy.

-Holistic Groups
+Holistic groups

 Yoga, meditation, sound baths, and other holistic therapies are practiced daily to restore balance between your mind and body.

-Our Virtual/Online IOP
+Our virtual/online IOP

 If you have achieved sustained recovery but still need ongoing support and mental health while preferring the flexibility of online care, our virtual Intensive Outpatient Program (IOP) offers the same evidence-based therapies as our in-person programs.